-One of the greatest benefits of container growing is the ability to create your very own garden space in a small area, even on an urban balcony.
-You can choosecontainers to complement your décor, and you're not limited by the type of soil your yard may have.
+One of the greatest benefits of container growing is the ability to create your very own garden in a small space, even on an urban balcony.
+You can choose containers to complement your décor, and you're not limited by the type of soil your yard may have.
 With containers, you can mix your own "perfect" growing medium to suit the plants you want to grow.
 For plants such as blueberries, which need acidic soil, you can give them exactly what they need right from the start.

 Containers also keep you free from worries about weeds and nearby plants stealing nutrients away from your future crops.
 You can move containers easily to capture more sunlight or less, or to extend your growing time as the sun moves with the seasons.
 You also can enjoy the goodness and nutrition of homegrown edibles wherever you live.